Divine providence: Latter Day Saint (LDS)

+Islam

+When Moses (Musa) and Aaron (Harun) arrive in the court of Pharaoh, the Pharaoh begins questioning Musa about the God he follows.
+The Quran narrates Musa, answering the Pharaoh:

 Text of Scripture

 Those who believe in the inerrancy of the original biblical manuscripts often accompany this belief with a statement about how the biblical text has been preserved so that what we have today is at least substantially similar to what was written.
-That is, just as God "divinely inspired the text," so he has also "divinely preserved it throughout the centuries."
+That is, just as God "divinely inspired the text", so he has also "divinely preserved it throughout the centuries".
 The Westminster Confession of Faith states that the Scriptures, "being immediately inspired by God, and by his singular care and providence kept pure in all ages, are therefore authentical."